If you are strong and honorable, bravely working to make the world a better place, then you are a Hero brand archetype.

 Gatorade as the Athlete.

-Gatorade has a firm hold on the athlete hydration category, and uses athletes of all levels in their marketing messaging, including this very Athlete-archetype line: “Fuel your goals with Gatorade.”
-The word “fuel” is used often as the solution to hydration, energy and protein, restoring what’s lost when an athlete is training, performing or competing.
-Gatorade is the hero that helps athletes “be who they were meant to be.”
+Gatorade has a firm hold on the athlete hydration category, and uses athletes of all levels in their marketing messaging, including this very Athlete-archetype theme of “getting the W.” It also turns around the idea of “losing,” reframing it as “losing sweat,” and “losing track of time and how many days we’ve worked for this.”
+In fact, it is only through the sweat and hard work that you can earn the win.
+Gatorade is shown as the solution to hydration, energy, and protein, restoring what’s lost when an athlete is training, performing, or competing.
+Gatorade is the hero that helps athletes “make the W,” ultimately asking, “Is it in you?”

 The Liberator is a champion for equality and is fueled by strong convictions of right and wrong.